 US protesters urge Obama to act on global warming

-Tens of thousands of protesters gathered in Washington to generate pressure on President Barack Obama to take concrete measures to fight global warming.
+Tens of thousands of protesters gathered in Washington Sunday to urge President Barack Obama to take concrete measures to fight global warming.

-Waving banners and signs with slogans like "What will be your climate legacy?" the protesters called on Obama to reject the $7 billion Keystone XL pipeline that would bring oil from Canada to Texas, and order the Environmental Protection Agency (EPA) to set carbon standards for power plants.
+Waving banners and signs with slogans like "what will be your climate legacy?," the protesters called on Obama to reject the Keystone XL pipeline that would bring oil from Canada to Texas, and order the Environmental Protection Agency (EPA) to set carbon standards for power plants.

-"It's time for the country to wake up, the US has been dragging its feet too long," said Mimi Brody, one of the protesters.
+"It's time for the country to wake up, the US has been dragging its feet too long," said Mimi Body, one of the protesters.

 Celebrities who have signed a petition supporting the protesters include Alec Baldwin, Susan Sarandon, Morgan Freeman, Robert Kennedy Jr and Yoko Ono.